celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ### `NDServer`

-The  EDS `NDServer` is introduced to serve `NDClient`'s `NDRequest`s over `ShrEx/ND` protocol and respond `NDResponse`s with data and proofs coming from `eds.Store.Blockstore`.
+The  EDS `NDServer` is introduced to serve `NDClient`'s `NDRequest`s over `ShrEx/ND` protocol and respond `NDResponse`s with data and proofs coming from `eds.Store.CARBlockstore`.

 `NDServer` may not provide any API, besides constructor and lifecycle methods.